+This exercise can be performed on TRXⓇ style suspension trainer or adjustable length gymnastics rings.
 Some suspension trainer brands allow independent use of only one handle, whereas, more popular brands require either anchoring unused handle within stirrup of gripped handle or grasping both handles with one hand.

 External hip rotation is seen in lower swinging hip, whereas, internal hip rotation is observed in upper anchored hip.
 Muscles rotating hips may arguably be involved in movement, although relative intensity appears to be negligible, particularly since forefeet are not planted firmly on surface in lower position where hips are more rotated, preventing significant torque to be achieved, which suggests hip rotation is largely passive.

 In contrast, a wide base of support with heels apart allows allows for adequate torque for spinal rotation.
 However, if hips rotate more than spine, as typically performed and as shown, range of motion through waist quite is limited.